maddigits/maddigits.github.com/_posts/2014-11-18-junit-rules.md

 }
 ```

+## Custom Rules

-That's neat, but if you need something else?
-Well, You can implement your own
+That's neat, but... what if you need something else... something more "custom"?
-rules by implementing the `TestRule` `interface`, for example, a Rule that
+Well, You can implement your own rules by implementing the `TestRule`
-init Mockito mocks (not very useful):
+`interface`, for example, a Rule that init Mockito mocks (not very useful):

 ```java
 @RequiredArgsConstructor